alexrutar/texnew-templates/README.md

 # Introduction
-This is a repository for templates to be used with the [texnew](https://github.com/alexrutar/texnew).
+This is a repository for templates to be used with the [texnew](https://github.com/alexrutar/texnew) library.
  You should install this repository to `~/.texnew`.
  As an example, the following code should work (on Linux or OSX):
 ~~~